xt0fer/SolnZipRISC1/README.md

 - perform simple input and output from/to a register
 - move a word in memory to/from a register

 Register xPC is used as the Program Counter (PC).
 It contains the address of the next instruction to be executed.
 Register xIR is the Instruction Register.
 It is the place where the current instruction is placed just before it is executed.
 Register 0 (x0 or zero) is 'hardwired' to zero (which proves to be surprisingly handy).
 There are also registers assigned to the stack pointer, the frame pointer, the return address, and to the parameters of a function.

 The processor runs a program from 0x0000 until it told to halt (HLT).
 When it is told to HALT, and no errors have occurred, you can consider your program to have "run".

-This processor version has 32 registers, it is still a 32-bit cpu, but has 4 megabytes of memory.
+This processor version has 32 registers, it is still a 32-bit cpu.

-Neither cpu currently has the notion of "floating point"; that is left as an exercise for the student.
+The cpu currently has NO notion of "floating point"; that is left as an exercise for the student.

 So this lab/project has you implementing code for our ZipRISC1 processor.
-We have provided a simple version of the main loop of the simulator which only implements HLT.
+We have provided a simple version of the main loop of the simulator which only implements HLT and ADD.
 You must implement the rest of the instructions.

-We have also provide a very stupid, simple "assembler" which can translate ZipRISC1 Assembly (.zas file) code file (UTF-8 text) (and human readable-ish) into the ZipRISC1 executable format (.zex) (which is a UTF-* text file the simulator's loader can load into the the processor's memory.)
+We have also provide a very stupid, simple "assembler" (zas) which can translate ZipRISC1 Assembly (.zas file) code file (UTF-8 text) (and human readable-ish) into the ZipRISC1 executable format (.zex) (which is a UTF-* text file the simulator's loader can load into the the processor's memory when starting up a simulation.)

 The assembly file is a program file which tries to do some kind of simple task.
 Each line is one of four possible layouts, and if you mess up the layout, well, you get a very simple error message.
 The assembler quits as soon as it finds an error, or runs until the input runs out, and then drops the output file.
 You then start the simulator on the output of the assembler and see what happens.
 You may get some output, an error, or maybe even a Panic.
 Panics are bad.
-Panics mean something is very wrong with something you're trying to do.
+Panics mean something is very wrong with something you're trying to do in the assembly language code you're trying to run.

 ### To RECAP

-- 32 registers: 32-bits wide named x0 to x1F  (x0 is ALWAYS zero)
+- 32 registers: 32-bits wide named x0 to x1F  (the x0 register is ALWAYS zero)
 - memory: 0x0000 - 0xFFFF (16K words!! (or 64Kbytes))
 - I/O: input/output (special registers)
 - instruction: 4 bytes, numbered 0, 1, 2, 3